heyjudeuk/echo3/content/posts/Fixing the buffer time problem in Microsoft Bookings.md

 ![Create a Flow trigger when an appointment is created in Microsoft Bookings](/20240131/step_04.webp)

-You should then be presented with Power Automate's design grid with a sole trigger event 'When a appointment is Created' (spot the gramatical errors!).
-There will be an alarming *'Invalid parameters'* warninig.
+You should then be presented with Power Automate's design grid with a sole trigger event 'When a appointment is Created' (spot the grammatical errors!).
+There will be an alarming *'Invalid parameters'* warning.
 Just click it:

 ![The trigger shows an invalid parameters warning](/20240131/step_05.webp)